mariodruiz/PYNQ/README.md

 ## Alveo support

-Starting from PYNQ version `2.5.1`, Alveo support has also been introduced.
+Starting from PYNQ version `2.5.1`, Alveo support has also been introduced which includes AWS-F1.
 It is now possible to use PYNQ to tap into the potential of hardware acceleration in the data center space.

 To get PYNQ on an Alveo-enabled system, simply install it through PIP: